 The Bryant Seal represents the educational mission of the University and its worldwide implications.
 The seal recognizes the achievements of the faculty in their pursuit of educational excellence.
 The central symbol is an ellipsoid globe with quills on each side to signify the traditional emblem of communication in business.
 In the center, behind the globe, is a torch symbolizing liberty, the spirit of free inquiry, academic freedom, and learning.
 The Archway, forming the background for the globe, torch, and quills, is a University landmark affectionately remembered by thousands of alumni.
 The Latin motto expresses the purpose of the University: Cognitio Virtus Successus – “Knowledge.
 Character.
 Success.”

 The Harriet E. Jacobs Memorial Mace

-Carried at Commencement and other University convocations, the mace is crowned in gold and bears the two dominant symbols of the institution: the seal of the State of Rhode Island and the seal of Bryant University.
-The mace was donated by E. Gardner Jacobs and his sister, Mrs. Dorothy J. Lederer, in memory of their mother, Harriet E. Jacobs.
+Carried at Commencement and other University celebrations, the University Mace is crowned in gold and bears two dominant emblems: the seal of the State of Rhode Island and the seal of Bryant University.
+The mace was donated by Bryant's third president, E. Gardner Jacobs and his sister, Mrs. Dorothy J. Lederer, in memory of their mother, Harriet E. Jacobs.

 The President's Chair, a gift to the University from Priscilla Angelo and her husband, John Eng-Wong, is used at ceremonial occasions.
 It is a Victorian-style gentleman's chair rendered in walnut and copied from an original French design from the period of Bryant's founding in 1863.
 The carved crest top includes the Bryant University bronze seal.